 This is the reason many saltwater fish hobbyists will have a tendency to stick with just freshwater fish for the initial step of changing their fish’s environment.
 Once they are comfortable with the new water temperature and are starting to live in it,they will then slowly add some saltwater fish in their aquarium.
 This will permit their fish to adjust to the change over time and will let them know that their new habitat isn’t completely foreign to them.
 It’s a great way to begin an aquarium if you’re new, or even if you’ve been doing fish tanks for a while and are ready for a change.

-Another thing to keep in mind is that just because you’re looking at saltwater fish store what is the difference between saltwater fish and freshwater fish,that doesn’t mean that they’ll be the exact same.
+Another thing to keep in mind is that just because you’re looking at aquarium maintenance what is the difference between saltwater fish and freshwater fish,that doesn’t mean that they’ll be the exact same.
 Most of all, you want to make sure whatever sort of fish you choose will match your tank and environment the most.
 If you decide on a fish using a hardy temperament that doesn’t adapt very well to its environment,you could find yourself with a fish that doesn’t survive very long in your tank.
 You may also find that your fish is so stressed out that it won’t consume much of anything, but the best way to find out if this is an issue is by taking a look at the history of the fish in question.